-- (H) The applicant's verification documents indicate failure to pass board specialty recertification examinations; - (I) One or more board member(s) determine that there are issues raised by the application and/or any supporting or verification documents that should be addressed and ruled on by a panel of board members; - (J) Whose temporary license was deferred by the application review committee; - (K) The applicant has not previously engaged in the active practice of medicine for a period of at least twelve (12) continuous months; - (L) The applicant has been convicted of or pled guilty or nolo contendere to a charge of driving while under the influence of an intoxicant within five (5) years of the date of his/her application; - (M) The applicant has not been engaged in the active practice of medicine in the immediately-preceding two (2) year period; - (N) Failure to fully and completely answer one or more questions on the application form or failing to answer one or more questions truthfully; or, - (O) The applicant's post graduate work and/or employment history indicate an unexplained gap. - (v) Licensure interviews shall be conducted in person (unless otherwise specifically permitted by the board in a written policy or procedure these rules) and shall consist of oral questions by the panel of board members and oral responses by the applicant.
-By his or her responses to questions posed in the licensure interview, the applicant must demonstrate to the satisfaction of a majority of the board that he or she is qualified to practice medicine in this state, that (1) he or she possesses a minimum fund of general and identified scope of practice medical knowledge appropriate for the applicant's intended practice in this state, (2) he or she possesses sufficient medical training and medical experience appropriate for the applicant's intended practice in this state, (3) he or she possesses personal and professional character and integrity befitting the practice of medicine, and (4) that there are no other factors contained in the application or disclosed in the licensure interview that would demonstrate that the applicant would be unable to practice medicine in a safe and competent manner. - (vi) Following a licensure interview, the board shall, by a recorded vote of the board members present: - (A) Grant a license; - (B) Refer the application to the application review committee to bring proceedings to deny the application upon stated reasons, following the procedure set forth in
+(J) Whose temporary license was deferred by the application review

+(K) The applicant has not previously engaged in the active practice of medicine for a period of at least twelve (12) continuous months;

+(L) The applicant has been convicted of or pled guilty or nolo contendere to a charge of driving while under the influence of an intoxicant within five (5) years of the date of his/her application;

+(M) The applicant has not been engaged in the active practice of medicine in the immediately-preceding two (2) year period;

+(N) Failure to fully and completely answer one or more questions on the application form or failing to answer one or more questions truthfully; or,

+(O) The applicant's post graduate work and/or employment history indicate an unexplained gap.

+(v) Licensure interviews shall be conducted in person (unless otherwise specifically permitted by the board in a written policy or procedure and shall consist of oral questions by the panel of board members and oral responses by the applicant.
+By his or her responses to questions posed in the licensure interview, the applicant must demonstrate to the satisfaction of a majority of the board that he or she is qualified to practice medicine in this state, that (1) he or she possesses a minimum fund of general and identified scope of practice medical knowledge appropriate for the applicant's intended practice in this state, (2) he or she possesses sufficient medical training and medical experience appropriate for the applicant's intended practice in this state, (3) he or she possesses personal and professional character and integrity befitting the practice of medicine, and (4) that there are no other factors contained in the applicant or disclosed in the licensure interview that would demonstrate that the applicant would be unable to practice medicine in a safe and competent manner.

-Chapter 7 of these Rules;
+(vi) Following a licensure interview, the board shall, by a recorded vote of the board members present:

+(B) Refer the application to the application review committee to bring proceedings to deny the application upon stated reasons, following the procedure set forth in Chapter 7 of these Rules;

-- (C) Allow the applicant to withdraw the application; - (D) Agree in writing signed by the applicant, to the issuance of a license subject to restrictions and/or conditions; or - (E) Defer action pending successful completion by the applicant of a medical competence examination such as the special purpose examination (SPEX) and/or such other examination, review, evaluation or course of study designated by the board and/or the board's receipt, review and approval of other information requested during the interview. - (vii) If an applicant does not have a licensure interview, a full unrestricted license may be issued to the applicant only upon a majority vote of the board.
-The board may conduct this vote by voice vote, and may do so using a consent list showing applicants for approval. - (viii) Failure to appear for a licensure interview, regardless of whether a temporary license was issued to the applicant, may result in denial by the board of the application for licensure pursuant to W.S.
+(D) Agree in writing signed by the applicant, to the issuance of a license subject to restrictions and/or conditions; or

+(E) Defer action pending successful completion by the applicant of a medical competence examination such as the special purpose examination (SPEX) and/or such other examination, review, evaluation or course of study designated by the board and/or the board's receipt, review and approval of other information requested during the interview.

+(vii) If an applicant does not have a licensure interview, a full unrestricted license may be issued to the applicant only upon a majority vote of the board.
+The board may conduct this vote by voice vote, and may do so using a consent list showing applicants for approval.

+(viii) Failure to appear for a licensure interview, regardless of whether a temporary license was issued to the applicant, may result in denial by the board of the application for licensure pursuant to W.S.
 33-26-202(b)(i).
 If an applicant fails to appear for a licensure interview, the Board shall refer the application to the application review committee to bring proceedings to deny the application upon stated reasons following the procedure set forth in Chapter 7 of these Rules.